rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 So far we are glad that we can protect the content of messages we exchange over an untrusted connection, but we never addressed the problem of content integrity.
-How can we be sure the the content of the message (even encrypted) suffer unauthorized alteration?
+How can we be sure that the content of the message (even encrypted) suffer unauthorized alteration?

 A hash function or as we call 'a one-way function' or 'irreversible function'